 …The more I think about it, the more I find to add to the list.
 At first this was quite hard, because all I could focus on was my body and state of mind.
 But now it’s much easier.
 This list is such a simple thing to do, which had such a profound effect and made me remember why life is so wonderful!

 When I love something, I feel gratitude for it 🙂

 I feel gratitude for what I have right now, and I am following my heart and doing more of the things that I can do right now that make me feel happier.
-We cannot control the thoughts that we have, but we can direct our attention towards what makes us happy; over time, this can have a huge affect on how we react to the world around us and react to the situation we find ourselves in.
-Finding the beauty in the small things, as well as the big things, is sometimes the easiest way to keep going.
+We have about 60,000 thoughts a day.
+And if we direct our attention towards what makes us happy, this can have a huge affect on how we react to the world around us and react to the situation we find ourselves in.
+Finding the beauty in the small things, as well as the big things, is wonderful!

 (Here is Seashells, one of those cuddly toys I mentioned.
 She is so quirky and cool.
 She inspires me to be myself! ❤ )